 Press down Accountabilities

 At the end of the one-on-one meeting, it’s crucial that you pin accountabilities on the table along with the development plan.
 With accountabilities, you will have to yield out something actionable from the meeting.
 As per the feedback and the success ladder that was discussed or the ideas and innovations that were belted out, make sure that your team members act on them and turn those talks and ideas into beneficial actions.

 Make this part of the minutes of the meeting and allow your team member to send out an official e-mail stating the minutes of the meeting along with the accountabilities agreed upon.

 What Happens in the Meeting Room, Stays in the Meeting Room

-Make sure that you don’t make public the discussions that take place between you and your team member.
+Ensure that you don’t make public the discussions between you and your team member.
 If they are actionable points and ideas, allow your team member to provide sufficient action on them and don’t rely on spreading the word yourself, unless relevant and necessary.